 In addition to the required core curriculum for the MS in Accounting, you’ll also take three required audit courses during the summer term and two elective courses in the fall.

-To earn an MS in Accounting with a concentration in Audit, you must complete the MS in Accounting core curriculum and fifteen additional credits of track-specific coursework.
+To earn an MS in Accounting with a track in Audit, you must complete the MS in Accounting core curriculum (15 credits) and nine additional credits of track-specific coursework.
 Your six remaining credits will be open electives.

 Requires students to research and analyze auditing issues by using quantitative and/or qualitative research methods.
 Offers students an opportunity to learn how to more effectively communicate those findings in a professional format.

 Intended for students with a prior course in assurance services and/or auditing.
 Focuses on the coverage of current significant issues in the assurance services and big data environment.
 Topics include the impact of technology on the audit process, client risk assessment and statistical data analysis, other assurance services and nonattestation engagements, and the use of complex decision aids.
 Emphasis is also on contemporary ethical and legal issues confronting the public accounting profession.
 Offer students the opportunity to think critically about a number of significant issues facing the auditing profession and also introduces impact of big data, the audit judgment, and decision-making process through the completion of a variety of audit cases.